|

 at info@oasismontana.com

-that is required is to add more bulking material at the rate
+that is required is adding more bulking material at the rate

 revolutions.